 On 19 September 2020, Het Nieuwe Instituut opens Lithium, an exhibition in which the eternal human search for energy is highlighted through the work of researchers, designers and artists.
 Nicolás worked with Godofredo Pereira for his section of the exhibit, entitled 'The Ends of the World'.

 The Ends of the World addresses the socio-environmental destruction resulting from the extraction of brine for the production of lithium.
 Focusing on the microbial and symbiotic ecologies of the Atacama Desert in Chile, our contribution to the exhibition looks at salt lakes or salares as environments that both live and give life.
-More than an analysis of lithium, our contribution to this exhibition aims at re-framing the ways by which resource extraction is to be understood and debated.
+More than an analysis of lithium, we aim to re-frame the ways by which resource extraction is to be understood and debated.

 'The Ends of The World' is the title of a book by anthropologists Deborah Danowski and Eduardo Viveiros de Castro, where the authors notice how the western fixation with the end of the world is predicated on ignoring all those – human and other than human - for whom the world has already ended due to colonialism and extractivism.
 The end of the world also marks a politics of exception, where the end supposedly justifies all means, a justification that has been crucial to the continuation of resource extraction at a global scale.